-- 41. The Resolutions Session Chair will introduce each proposed resolution by indicating its number, title, the names of the mover and seconder, and the operative clause. - 42.
+- 46. The Resolutions Session Chair will introduce each proposed resolution by indicating its number, title, the names of the mover and seconder, and the operative clause. - 47.
 A mover may withdraw a proposed resolution when the resolution is introduced.
-In this event, the Resolutions Session Chair shall declare the resolution withdrawn and no further debate or comments will be allowed. - 43.
-Resolutions that are moved by the Board must be seconded from the floor by an Elected Representative of a Member. - 44.
-A spokesperson from the mover will then have up to two (2) minutes to speak to the resolution. - 45.
-Next, ABmunis comments on member-moved resolutions may be presented by a Board Member. - 46.
-These comments must be approved in advance by the Board. - 47.
-The Resolutions Session Chair will then open debate by calling for a speaker in opposition, seeking clarification or proposing an amendment.

-- 48. Speakers will have a two (2) minute time limit and shall not speak more than once on any one question. - 49.
-If no one rises to speak in opposition, for clarification or to propose an amendment to a resolution, the question will be immediately called. - 50.
+In this event, the Resolutions Session Chair shall declare the resolution withdrawn and no further debate or comments will be allowed. - 48.
+Resolutions that are moved by the Board must be seconded from the floor by an Elected Representative whose municipality does not have an Elected Representative currently serving on the Board. - 49.
+A spokesperson from the mover will then have up to two (2) minutes to speak to the resolution. - 50.
+Next, ABmunis comments on member-moved resolutions may be presented by a Board Member. - 51.
+These comments must be approved in advance by the Board. - 52.
+The Resolutions Session Chair will then open debate by calling for a speaker in opposition, seeking clarification or proposing an amendment. - 53.
+Speakers will have a two (2) minute time limit and shall not speak more than once on any one question. - 54.
+If no one rises to speak in opposition, for clarification or to propose an amendment to a resolution, the question will be immediately called. - 55.
 As provided in the ABmunis Bylaws, the persons entitled to speak to a resolution during the Resolutions Session are: - a.
 Elected Representatives in attendance whose municipalities are Regular Members of ABmunis in good standing. - b.
 In the event a Regular Member is unable to be represented at the Resolutions Session by an Elected Representative, an official appointed by motion of the Council to represent it, if notice of such appointment is submitted in writing to ABmunis CEO at least three (3) days prior to the date of the Resolutions Session. - c.
-Upon a motion from the floor, or at the discretion of the Resolution Session Chair, a representative of an Associate Member as defined in ABmunis bylaws. - 51.
-No debate on accompanying background material and information for resolutions is allowed. - 52.
-When no opposing position speaker is available, the Resolutions Session Chair will declare the end of the debate and the spokesperson from the mover will be allowed one (1) minute for the closing of debate.
+Upon a motion from the floor, or at the discretion of the Resolution Session Chair, a representative of an Associate Member as defined in ABmunis bylaws. - 56.
+No debate on accompanying background material and information for resolutions is allowed.

+57. When no opposing position speaker is available, the Resolutions Session Chair will declare the end of the debate and the spokesperson from the mover will be allowed one (1) minute for the closing of debate.